 As program standards may be adjusted periodically, students are encouraged to contact the Director or Assistant Director of the Language and World Business Program for the most current requirements:

-Assistant Director of Language and World Business Program
+Coordinator of French Language and World Business Program

 Get Involved with LWB